AdobeDocs/campaign-web.en/help/v8/landing-pages/create-lp.md

 ## Publish the landing page {#publish-landing-page}

-Once your landing page is ready, you can publish it to make it available for use in a message.
+Once your landing page is ready, publish it to make it available for use in a delivery using the corresponding button.

+Once published:

-Once your landing page is published, it is added to the landing page list with the **[!UICONTROL Published]** status.
-It is now live and ready to be used.
+* The landing page is added to the landing page list with the **[!UICONTROL Published]** status.
+It is now live and ready to be referenced in your contents.

+* You can copy-paste the **[!UICONTROL Landing page URL]** that is displayed on top of the page into a web browser.

 ![](assets/lp-published.png)

-Once published, you can copy-paste the **[!UICONTROL Landing page URL]** that is displayed on top of the page into a web browser.

-You can monitor your landing page impacts through logs and specific reports.
+You can monitor your landing page impacts through logs<!--and specific reports-->.
+Click the **[!UICONTROL Logs]** button.